Denali National Park and Preserve

 Denali National Park and Preserve lies on the north flank of the Alaska Range, 250 miles south of the Arctic Circle.
 Originally established in 1917 as Mount McKinley National Park, the Alaska National Interest Lands Conservation Act changed the park’s status and renamed it Denali 1980.
 That legislation also enlarged the park from 3.2 million acres to its present 6 million.

 The park entrance is 237 highway miles north of Anchorage and 124 miles south of Fairbanks via the Parks Highway.
 The 92-mile Park Road provides access to national park campgrounds and to private lodges in the Kantishna area.
 Private vehicle traffic is restricted beyond the Savage River checkpoint at Mile 15.
 From late May to mid-September, the Visitor Transportation System (comprised of shuttle buses and tour buses) provides transportation into the park beyond Mile 15.
 Each September, after the shuttle buses stop running for the season, a 4-day lottery allows 400 lucky winners to drive their private vehicles along the length of the Park Road (or as far as it is passable) per day.
 From October through April, the park road is maintained only to park headquarters at Milepost 3.
 Beyond Milepost 3, the road is unplowed and access to the park is by skis, snowshoes or dog sleds, depending on snow cover.
-In mid-February each year, the road will begin getting plowed to Mile 12.7 to encourage increased winter visitors.
+In mid-February each year, the road will begin getting plowed to Mile 12.7 (through 2015) to encourage increased winter visitors.

 Visitors camping in the park or riding a shuttle bus (green bus) or tour bus (tan bus) will pay a park entrance fee of $10 per person or $20 per family/vehicle (up to 8 people).
 Fees are subject to change.
 The National Parks Pass, the America the Beautiful Interagency Passes and Denali Annual Passes can be applied to the fee; information about these passes may be obtained at the visitor center.
 In addition to entrance and camping fees, there is a nonrefundable $4 processing fee for each campground reservation.
 Park shuttle bus tickets and park campsites may be reserved.
 Reservations may be made online.